devlaming/gcat/README.md

 (or `activate gcat` instead of `conda activate gcat` on some machines).

-In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `gcat` only requires Python 3.x with the packages *tba* installed.
+In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please notice that `gcat` only requires Python 3.x with the packages `numpy`, `pandas`, `psutil`, `scipy`, and `tqdm` installed.

 ## Tutorial